-We want all the projects we fund to put people in the lead.
+We want all the projects we fund to put communities first.
 But what does that mean, and how does it work in practice?
 We chatted to funding officer Chris McClure about what we’re looking for in applications.
 Chris has been working at the Fund for nine years, so has plenty of experience in what makes a great application!

-“Putting people in the lead means speaking to whoever you’re trying to work with,” Chris says.
+“Putting communities first means speaking to whoever you’re trying to work with,” Chris says.
 “We’re flexible about how you do that.
 We’re also realistic about how it looks depending on the size of your organisation.
 But we do need to see the community involved in the project’s development.
 We want to fund projects developed with people, not done to them!

 There are lots of ways to get your community involved in your project.
 Chris recommends finding a way that works best for your project and the people you want to talk to.